Freight shipping rates first rose in Autumn 2020, and continue to climb in 2022, especially for international shipping

 Last year saw a massive dislocation of shipping containers around the world.
 In other words, much-needed empty containers are stuck in understaffed, congested, or locked-down ports.

 When fewer ships arrive at US ports, fewer containers are available for a return trip to Asia or Europe.
 This results in huge pileups of goods in stateside warehouses and port terminals, causing freight delivery times to slow overall.
 Pickups for freight truckers are slower in clogged ports, also, including those picking up new loads and dropping off empty containers.

 How to Lower Your Freight Shipping Rates

-International shipping prices are sky high because of issues brought on by the pandemic.
+International shipping prices, like ocean freight rates, are sky-high because of issues brought on by the pandemic.
 All evidence suggests these snafus will take some time to sort out.
 To lower your freight rates, you might want to chat with the freight shipping experts at Easyship.

 For no charge, we’re happy to advise you on how to save money on ocean freight shipping, including where and how to connect with trustworthy, cost-effective partners.
 We’re happy to help your business navigate this challenging time.

-Feel free to create your free Easyhip account.
+Feel free to create your free Easyship account.
 Your first 50 monthly shipments with our all-in-one shipping platform are absolutely free.
 Plus, you’ll instantly save up to 70% off all courier rates, especially for international shipping prices.